xorblo-doitus/TileSet-Clipboard/addons/tile_set_clipboard.editor/README.md

 ## RoadMap

+I leave the "maybe" stuff for now.
+If you are interested by their implementation, open an issue.

 - [x] ~~Add shortcut (ctrl + c and ctr + v).
 Unknown feasibility.
 Maybe needs [this Godot PR](https://github.com/godotengine/godot/pull/102807).~~
   - [x] Add shortcut: shift + c and shift + v
         (Found after a lot of trouble that it was possible by grabing focus and using BaseButton's `shortcut`, and that the shift modifier was the only one not intercepted by other GUI)